WUE - Western Undergraduate Exchange

 As a WUE student, what are my tuition expenses at ISU?

-WUE students pay 1.5 times the Idaho resident tuition instead of full non-resident tuition plus resident tuition, for a tremendous cost savings (for 2016-2017 WUE students will save $5,295 per semester or $10,590 per year).
+WUE students pay 1.5 times the Idaho resident tuition instead of full non-resident tuition plus resident tuition, for a tremendous cost savings.
+Estimated savings per semester is over ~$5,500 (dependent upon tuition)/ per year ~$11,000.

 How are students notified about WUE awards?